amsa-code/sgb-decoder/README.md

 * 4.3.1b Time from last encoded location
 * 4.3.1c Altitude Encoded location

-In addition it would be helpful to have full coverage of the Modified Baudot Codes (to check for typos in the lookup table).
+In addition it would be helpful to have full coverage of:
+* the Modified Baudot Codes (to check for typos in the lookup table).
 There are 39 characters in the Modified Baudot Codes which could be covered fully (7 characters at a time) using 6 messages all with a Radio Call Sign (Vessel ID field).
+* all Rotating Field types

 A minimal SGBCK would include coverage of these non-trivial fields.